 In the spirit of his mentor and parishioner, the late Congressman John Lewis, Reverend Warnock understands that our vote is our voice, and that the ability to use our voice is a matter of human dignity.
 Whether through vote-by-mail or in-person voting, all Georgia voters must have the opportunity to use their voice at the ballot box.
 He believes that the best way to honor John Lewis’ legacy is not to simply offer pious platitudes, but to get busy restoring the Voting Rights Act that was gutted by the Supreme Court.
-Our elections must be fair, open, and safe for every eligible citizen, and Americans should never have to choose between their life and their vote.
+Our elections must be fair, open, and safe for every eligible citizen.

 Sen. Warnock’s work to protect the right to vote: